kindelia/Kindelia/WHITEPAPER.md

 entire implementation is under 10k lines of code! - promoting node diversity and making it inherently independent from its original creators.

-Finally, note that we do not claim that Kindelia is *better* than Cardano, we just rely on the reader's inference.
+Finally, note that we do not claim that Kindelia is *better* than Cardano, we just rely on the reader's reasoning.

 Examples
 ========